 - carer’s leave with valid certificates;

-- Other circumstances involving significant changes to a participant’s personal circumstances.
+- Other circumstances involving significant changes to a participant’s circumstances.

 - Full time general practice experience comprises a 38-hour minimum working week, over a minimum of four days per week, of which a minimum of 27 hours must be in face-to-face, rostered, patient consultation time undertaking general practice activities.
 Work periods of less than three consecutive hours, or of less than one month in any one practice, will not be considered.
 Hours worked beyond this definition of full time will not be considered.

-- Legislative leave includes parental, sick and carers leave granted pursuant to the participant’s workplace entitlements under the Fair Work Act 2009 (Cth), and any other form of leave as permitted under the National Employment Standards.
+- Parental, sick and carers leave granted pursuant to the participant’s workplace entitlements under the Fair Work Act 2009 (Cth), and any other form of leave as permitted under the National Employment Standards.

 - Part time general practice experience is calculated pro-rata against the definition of full time general practice experience.
 Part time general practice must comprise a 14.5-hour minimum working week, over a minimum of two days per week, of which a minimum of 10.5 hours must be in face-to-face, rostered, patient consultation time undertaking general practice activities.
 Work periods of less than three consecutive hours, or of less than one month in any one practice, will not be considered.